mikepyd/XRP-Messenger/README.md

 ### Installing

 * Extract the folder to where you want it.
-* In Terminal cd to this folder and run: sudo apt install figlet toilet
+* In Terminal cd to this extracted folder and run: "sudo apt install figlet toilet"
-* Still in Terminal: pip3 install -r requirements.txt.
+* Still in Terminal: "pip3 install -r requirements.txt".
 Close Terminal when completed.
 * In Ubuntu do the following to run an executable text file when double-clicked:

-  * Open the File Manager.<br />
+  * Open the extracted folder in File Manager.<br />
   * Click on the "hamburger" symbol on the top right of the window, left of the "Minimize" symbol.
 A menu will drop down.<br />
   * Click "Preferences".
 A tabbed dialog box will be displayed.<br />
   * Select the "Behavior" tab.<br />